-Disastrous weather has swept the nation recently.
-And with spring around the corner, threatening weather conditions will continue as warm and cold fronts push against each other creating the potential for damaging winds, deadly lightening, hail, flash floods and tornadoes.
+While spring brings warmer weather, it also brings threatening weather.
+Threatening weather conditions will continue as warm and cold fronts push against each other creating the potential for damaging winds, deadly lightening, hail, flash floods and tornadoes.
 If and when disaster strikes, the City of Lebanon Electric Department is here to keep your lights on.

 The City has a municipally owned and operated electric system managed by City staff.
 Public Power utilities are powered by local governments, allowing the City to provide you with reliable, responsive and competitive electric service.
 The City’s daily demand is met through the purchase of bulk power from American Municipal Power, based in Columbus, Ohio.
 Purchasing bulk power allows the City to leverage the buying power and generation capabilities of a large utility, while maintaining quality local service for power delivery to residences and businesses.